Office for National Statistics correspondence to the Treasury Committee on labour market statistics

 Deputy Director, Financial Sector Accounts and Corporations

-Office for National Statistics written evidence submission to the Women and Equalities Select Committee inquiry into the impact of the rising cost of living on women
+Office for National Statistics written evidence to the Women and Equalities Select Committee’s inquiry on the impact of the rising cost of living on women

 Dear Ms Nokes,